Analyzing Deep Neural Networks with Symbolic Propagation: Towards Higher Precision and Faster Verification: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) have been broadly applied in various domains including nature language processing \cite{DBLP:journals/spm/X12a}, image classification \cite{DBLP:conf/nips/KrizhevskySH12}, game playing \cite{alphago}, etc. The performance of these DNNs, when measured with the prediction precision over a test dataset, is comparable to, or even better than, that of manually crafted software.
-However, for safety critical applications, it is required that the DNNs are certified against properties related to its safety.
+During the last few years, deep neural networks (DNNs) have been broadly applied in various domains including nature language processing \cite{DBLP:journals/spm/X12a}, image classification \cite{DBLP:conf/nips/KrizhevskySH12}, game playing \cite{alphago}, etc. The performance of these DNNs, when measured with the prediction precision over a test dataset, is comparable to, or even better than, that of manually crafted software.
+However, for safety-critical applications, it is required that the DNNs are certified against properties related to its safety.
 Unfortunately, DNNs have been found lack of robustness.
-Specifically, \cite{SZSBEGF2014} discovers that it is possible to add a small, or even imperceptible, perturbation to a correctly classified input and make it misclassified.
+Specifically, \cite{SZSBEGF2014} discovers that it is possible to add a small, or even impcerceptible, perturbation to a correctly classified input and make it misclassified.
 Such adversarial examples have raised serious concerns on the safety of DNNs.
 Consider a self-driving system controlled by a DNN.
-A failure on the recognization of a traffic light may lead to serious consequence because human lives are at stake.
+A failure on the recognization of a traffic light may lead to a serious consequence because human lives are at stake.